mff-uk/dataspecer/content/en/docs/projects/api.md

     cohesive user interface design.
 -   **customComponents** -- This directory serves as a repository for bespoke (custom) components.
 The goal of these components is to address the distinct demands of the project.
-By utilizing both pre-imported components from the **components** directory and handcrafted HTML elements, these components are equipped with specialized features essential for seamless form operations.
+By utilizing both -- pre-imported components from the **components** directory and handcrafted HTML elements, these components are equipped with specialized features essential for seamless form operations.
--   **Models --** The Models directory retains TypeScript interfaces or types utilized extensively across the source code.
+-   **Models** -- The Models directory retains TypeScript interfaces and types utilized extensively across the source code.
 -   **Props** -- Here reside TypeScript type definitions that outline the properties passed to custom components.